 However, living in a modern house with a family while reducing greenhouse gas emissions can be a challenge.
 We are sure that you want to make your home more Eco-friendly but in a way that doesn’t leave you feeling like you’re living in an old hippie commune.

 In this article, you’ll discover some great tips for adopting Eco-friendly living practices without sacrificing the look of clean lines and minimalist design that are popular nowadays.
-Whether you live in one of the oceanfront The Pattisall Group houses and condos or a big city, we have got you covered.
+Whether you live in an oceanfront house or condo or a big city, we have got you covered.

 Use Solar Power